The Chart for QUALCOMM Incorporated (QCOM) Is Flashing Mixed Signals

 QCOM’s Market Performance

-QCOM stocks went up by 1.84% for the week, with a monthly drop of -7.30% and a quarterly performance of -14.96%, while its annual performance rate touched 20.71%.
-The volatility ratio for the week stands at 2.92% while the volatility levels for the past 30 days are set at 4.32% for QUALCOMM Incorporated.
-The simple moving average for the period of the last 20 days is 1.48% for QCOM stocks with a simple moving average of 2.17% for the last 200 days.
+QCOM stocks went down by -6.95% for the week, with a monthly drop of -11.10% and a quarterly performance of -19.62%, while its annual performance rate touched 4.75%.
+The volatility ratio for the week stands at 4.28% while the volatility levels for the past 30 days are set at 4.40% for QUALCOMM Incorporated.
+The simple moving average for the period of the last 20 days is -4.48% for QCOM stocks with a simple moving average of -5.47% for the last 200 days.

 Analysts’ Opinion of QCOM